SMA Solar Technology: History

 As part of the company's transformation in 2015, the supervisory board of SMA reduced the number of managing board members.
 Lydia Sommer left the board in February 2015, and Martin Kinne in December 2015.
 From January 2016, the managing board of SMA comprised the following members: Roland Grebe (board member for human resources and IT), Juergen Reinert (board member for operations and technology), Pierre-Pascal Urbon (chief executive officer, board member for strategy, finance/legal and sales).

 Roland Grebe stepped down from the managing board as per December 31, 2016.
 As of January 1, 2017, the managing board of SMA Solar Technology AG comprises the following members: Ulrich Hadding (board member for finance, human resources and legal), Jürgen Reinert (deputy CEO, board member for technology and operations), Pierre-Pascal Urbon (CEO, board member for strategy, sales and service).

 Pierre-Pascal Urbon left the company on December 31, 2018, at his own request, after having resigned from the managing board in agreement with the supervisory board on October 15, 2018.
-On the same date, Jürgen Reinert was appointed chief executive officer of SMA Solar Technology AG and is responsible for strategy, sales and service in addition to operations and technology.
-Ulrich Hadding continues to be responsible for finance, human resources and legal affairs and has also assumed responsibility for investor relations.
+Ulrich Hadding, Chief Financial Officer, Human Resources and Legal Affairs of SMA Solar Technology AG, left the Company at his own request on May 31, 2022, after many years of service.
+Barbara Gregor, Managing Director and CFO of thyssenkrupp Materials Trading GmbH and the international thyssenkrupp Materials Trading Group, has been appointed to the Managing Board as his successor.
+Jürgen Reinert is now chief executive officer of SMA Solar Technology AG and is responsible for strategy, sales and service in addition to operations and technology.
+Barbara Gregor is responsible for the SMA board functions of Finance, Legal and Capital Market Communications.